 Summary: This translated document describes what nocturia is and its causes, which include (but are not limited to) heart problems, kidney problems, and diabetes (type 1 and 2).
 It also covers issues with lowering intake of liquids, what a person should do and how it can be treated.

-Title: Physical activity
+Title: Physical activity fact sheet

 Summary: A translated NDSS document that highlights the important of exercise for people with diabetes.
 It covers the benefits of exercise, the types of exercise and amount of time exercising required for the management of diabetes, emphasising the need to keep active.